PhantomChain/docs/docs/faq/passphrases.md

 ## What is a 2nd passphrase?

 The second passphrases improves security by adding another 12 words that will be added to your address, making for 24 words total.
-Make sure you save this 2nd passphrase, as you will now need both passphrases to sign transactions — note that there is currently a 15 ZINC transaction fee to create a second passphrase.
+Make sure you save this 2nd passphrase, as you will now need both passphrases to sign transactions — note that there is currently a 15 XPH transaction fee to create a second passphrase.

 ## I lost / deleted my 2nd passphrase can I still use my PHANTOM account?